-The UCLA Music Library provides access to one of the largest academic music collections in North America and is the largest and oldest major music library on the West Coast of the United States.
-With access to over 400,000 physical items, the resources for music research, performance, and study span all genres of music from ancient times to today.
-The Music Library one of the most used UCLA Library spaces and collections, with over 100,000 visitors and over 35,000 items checked out each year.
-It supports music study and performance at UCLA, the Herb Alpert School of Music, and throughout Southern California.
+The Music Library provides access to one of the largest academic music collections in North America and is the largest and oldest major music library on the West Coast of the United States.
+Its over 400,000 physical items span all genres of music, from ancient times to today.
+The Music Library is one of the most used UCLA Library spaces and collections, with over 100,000 visitors and over 35,000 items checked out each year.
+It supports music study and performance at the UCLA Herb Alpert School of Music(opens in a new tab), UCLA in general and throughout Southern California.